 As they say – what you pay is what you get!

-It’s best to communicate politely, be calm and pay the satisfactory sum of money, that your painter deserves for his working hours and labor is done, then to repent later.
+It’s best to communicate politely, be calm and pay the satisfactory sum of money that your painter deserves for his working hours and labor is done, then to repent later.
 This way, they can be more helpful and thoroughly clean the messes in your work area (or your entire home) before leaving.

 Hopefully, you are prepared after reading this article, so go out and find your house painter now.